 While that sometimes changed due to life with kids, it helped to know that the time wasn’t free to schedule other stuff- we were making it a priority to make time for church.
 It’s not on my list for this month because it is starting to feel more like a habit again, but if I find we are having trouble then back on it will go for next month.
 I find that exercise is also something that if I don’t schedule in it just doesn’t happen.
 Other items on my list need to get done and will be done best if they aren’t crammed in all at once to the weekends, but they don’t have specific time constraints gets put in the “to do” section at the bottom of each day.
 That’s just the way my particular planner is set up.
 If I change to a different brand it may change the way I set up this part.

-Step 6: Discuss it all with my husband, Evaluate if I can add anything to this week, what I’m willing to say yes to, if I need to cancel anything, etc. and meal plan based on the timing and busyness of each day.
+Step 7: Discuss it all with my husband, and evaluate if I can add anything to this week, what I’m willing to say yes to, if I need to cancel anything, etc. and meal plan based on the timing and busyness of each day.
 For example, if we have a night free- we plan to actually cook!
 If I’m going to be gone from 6-8 and my husband is working overtime that day then odds are good it is a night for leftovers… or cereal… or microwaving frozen burritos.
 (I’m also starting to look at the weather when meal planning because if the temp is above 104 then we need to use the slow cooker or microwave or choose a cold meal because that is too hot to even BBQ and there’s no way we are turning on the oven or standing over the stove that late in the day!

 So that’s how we organize our week!
 I’d love to hear from you about any tips or tricks that work for you!
 I would also especially love to hear about any favorite tools- especially planners!
 I switched up my planner this year and while I LOVE some aspects of it (listing Catholic Saints’ Days and Days of Obligation), It is a little bulky for me and I’m debating switching again for next year’s planner so let me know which ones I should look at, or if I should just switch back to trusty old Erin Condren!